Pritu2022/BeatyProduct_page/README.md

 * The Product can be veiwed with details because it contains details page link.
 * User can filter page.
 * User can sort the product based on price.
+* user can add the product in favorites.